-A: In the UK CFD providers are authorised and regulated by the Financial Services Authority (FSA).
+A: In the UK CFD providers are authorised and regulated by the Financial Conduct Authority (FCA).
 Under the rules, clients are classified as either private or intermediate customers.
-This decision is made by the compliance department of the CFD provider and will take into account the applicants' knowledge of CFDs together with their experience of trading on margin.
+This decision is made by the compliance department of the CFD provider and will take into account the applicants’ knowledge of CFDs together with their experience of trading on margin.
 A number of CFD providers will only take on intermediate customers.

 The key from the providers' perspective is to accurately assess the client's understanding of the risks, since those sufficiently familiar with these areas will be categorised as intermediate customers and consequently will not benefit from the same level of protection afforded to private customers.